Artistree in Reno

 WELCOME TO THE TEAM

-I would like to welcome to the LocalBrandbuilderPro team Lisa Sobol from Reno Nevada and Paul Fredericks and David Youngs from Modesto, CA. It is going to be a blast building this business with people of this caliber.
-I would like to thank Lisa for being such a gracious hostess for Girish Patlikar and I on our recent trip to Reno.
-It looks like we may be able to put together a multimedia ad co-op with some of the more aggressive local merchants there in Reno.
-Enjoyed meeting Troy and Tom and the rest of the LocalAdLink team there.
+I would like to welcome to the LocalBrandbuilderPro team Lisa Sobol from Reno Nevada and Gary Villalobos from Modesto, CA. It is going to be a blast helping to promote these businesses with people of this caliber.
+I would like to thank Lisa for being such a gracious hostess for Lynn Sampson and myself on our recent trip to Reno.
+It looks like we are putting together a multimedia ad co-op with some of the more aggressive locally-owned and operated merchants there in the Reno/Sparks area.
+Will be training a team in Reno on the 18th and 19th of December at the Montebello clubhouse, 15200 Summit Ridge in Reno.
+Looking forward to the training with Sam, Dave, Tom, Lisa, Gerry and Troy.
 Check out LocalShoppingRewards.com and Brandbuilder Academy and LBBPromo.blogspot.com

 Friday, April 3, 2009